Swiss Cottage Secondary School: School crest

 The crest is headed by five stars, which symbolise equality, peace, progress, justice and democracy.
-These are ideals on which a brotherhood of persons can be built.
 Below, there is a torch which signifies the light of knowledge and the love of learning.
 Encompassing it are the five rings symbolising sports and the part they play to link persons together.
 The five horizontal bands denote the five houses as rivals in competition but steadfast in fraternity.

 Uniform

-SCSS's uniform consists of a white collard shirt with an embroidered crest and long white trousers for all male students, and a white blouse with an embroidered crest and turquoise-blue four-pleated skirt for female students.
+SCSS's uniform consists of a white collared shirt with an embroidered crest and long white trousers for all male students, and a white blouse with an embroidered crest and turquoise-blue four-pleated skirt for female students.

 For official functions, students representing the school would wear a turquoise blazer, with a white long-sleeved shirt with long white trousers for males, and a long-sleeved blouse with a pleated white skirt for females.
 A turquoise tie is worn and formal dress shoes are worn for males, and court shoes for females.